 Center for History and New Media (CHNM) at George Mason University has used digital media and computer technology to preserve and present history online, each year CHNM’s many project websites receive over 16 million visitors, and over a million people rely on its digital tools and resources to teach, learn, and conduct research.

-History Departments Around the World - searchable database linking to roughly 1,200 history departments around the world
+History Departments Around the World is a searchable database linking to roughly 1,200 history departments around the world.

 The University of Florida Digital Collections (UFDC) hosts more than 300 outstanding digital collections, containing over 7 million pages of unique manuscripts and letters, antique maps, rare children’s literature books, theses and dissertations, newspapers, historic photographs, oral histories, and more.
 The University of Florida Digital Collections (UFDC) enables users to find unique and rare digitized materials held at the University of Florida and partner institutions.
 With UFDC, remote and local researchers have free, open access to the full content of the resource.
 This is a constantly growing collection of resources.